thejsway/thejsway/manuscript/chapter04.md

 ## Which loop structure should I use?

 `For` loops are great because they include the notion of counting by default, avoiding the problem of infinite loops.
 However, it means you have to know how many times you want the loop to run as soon as you write your code.
-For situations where you don't already know how many times the code should run, `while` loops make sense.
+For situations where you don’t already know how many times the code should run, `while` loops make sense.
 Here's a `while` loop use case in which a user is asked to type letters over and over until entering X:

 ```js
 let letter = "";